AbhishekQADEV/Node/README.md

 ```
 docker run -p 5000:80 {repo name}
 ```
-It's set up to expose port 80, so you can navigate to `http://localhost:5000` on your browser.
+This will run the server and expose it at port 80, so you can navigate to `http://localhost:5000` on your browser.

-## CI/CD pipeline
+## Continuous Integration/Continuous Deployment (CI/CD) Pipeline

 This project is set up to work with GitLab's Auto DevOps CI/CD pipeline.
-If not already enabled for this project, then you can turn it on from Project Settings as per [GitLab's documentation](https://docs.gitlab.com/ee/topics/autodevops/#enable-or-disable-auto-devops).
+If not already enabled for this project, you can turn it on from Project Settings.
+For the detailed steps, refer to [GitLab's documentation](https://docs.gitlab.com/ee/topics/autodevops/#enable-or-disable-auto-devops).
 ```